-Disclosure: This post contains affiliate links meaning we might get a commission at no cost to you if you click on our links and make a purchase.
+Disclosure: This page contains affiliate links meaning we might get a commission at no cost to you if you click on our links and make a purchase.
 Read more.

 How well do you know Europe?
 Well, take our fun Europe quiz to find out.
 This multiple-choice quiz includes trivia questions from places all over the continent.
 Simply pick which answer you think is correct from the options provided.
 At the end you’ll find a button allowing you to check your answers to see which ones you got right and wrong.

 Our Europe quiz is medium difficulty and contains 25 questions.
 We wish you luck!

 1. Which country are the Canary Islands part of?

 The Canary Islands are a Spanish archipelago.
 They are located off the north west coast of Africa.
 They are a popular holiday destination and include the islands of Tenerife, Gran Canaria, Lanzarote and Fuerteventura.

 The smallest country in this list is Vatican City at only 49 ha (0.49km2).
 The next in this list is Liechtenstein at 160 km2, then Andorra at 468 km2 and Montenegro which is a large country at 13,812 km2.

 4. Monaco is on the border of which country?